explainers-by-googlers/cross-origin-storage/README.md

 If a file is only used on certain kinds of websites, an attacker can discover that the user visited those sites by checking for the file's presence.
 For example, if someone has a game engine stored in COS, they probably play games on the web, which an attacker might exploit, for example, for targeted advertising.
 The attacker site would need to probe hashes of resources it's interested in.
 The `origins` field mitigates this risk by allowing origins to restrict resource access to a specific set of trusted origins, ensuring the resource is not globally "probeable".
 Sites are expected to use this field for proprietary resources or when global COS cache hits are not expected.

 This mitigation only holds if a "specific set of trusted origins" stays meaningfully smaller than the web.
 Nothing about the shape of `origins` stops a caller from enumerating a very large number of origins—for example, a list assembled from a public top-sites ranking—which would functionally approximate global disclosure while bypassing the deliberate, explicit opt-in that `origins: '*'` alone requires.
 This is why `origins` lists have an implementation-defined maximum length (see [Storing files](#storing-files)): a limit small enough to fit genuine multi-property use cases (a handful of related origins under common control) but far short of any meaningful approximation of "every origin".
+A second control constrains *which* origins a list may name rather than how many: the list is bounded by a `Cross-Origin-Storage-Allow-Origin` response header, so a caller cannot name origins the byte-supplying origin's operator did not authorize, even ones injected into an otherwise honest page (see [The `Cross-Origin-Storage-Allow-Origin` header](#the-cross-origin-storage-allow-origin-header)).

 Beyond the `origins` field, user agents apply [availability gating](#availability-gating) as a second line of defense: even for globally available resources, the user agent may decline to confirm a file's presence if the resource has not been encountered on a sufficient number of distinct origins.